 Optional Doshic Variations

-Some other helpful additions would be to use a larger amount of digestive spices, ideally using at least 1 tsp of Vata Churna rather than the turmeric and cumin.
-The olive oil should be used generously and can be increased up to 1/4 cup.
+Garbanzo beans are said to be Vata-provoking due to their light and drying nature.
+Therefore many Vata types may experience gas and bloating after consumption.
+In order to avoid this use a larger amount of digestive spices, ideally using at least 1 teaspoon of Vata Churna rather than the turmeric.
+The olive oil should be used generously and can be increased up to 2 tablespoons.
 If the beans are still causing gas and bloating, this recipe should be avoided until the digestive fire is stronger and in balance.